(4 out of 5 based on 35 Ratings)

 Duration of examination - Two Hours

-After getting the paper pattern and syllabus, it looks quite easier to the kind of questions that will be asked in the exam.
-But cracking CLAT has never been so easy.
-Try to solve the previous years’ papers as this will surely make your each section strong.
-Read English passages and grammar as these exercises will surely improve your reading skills.
+After getting the paper pattern and syllabus, the exam seems looks a lot easy right, but caution.
+Cracking CLAT has never been so easy.
+Try to solve previous years’ papers as there is no better way to prepare for the exam.
+Read English passages and practise grammar questions.
+This exercise will surely help you to improve your proficiency in the language.
 Try to keep constant touch with current affairs by reading newspapers daily.